nklabs/libnklabs-avr/README.md

 which invokes PSTR() on the format string.

 Unfortunately, this breaks gcc's format string type checking (so directives in format strings are not type checked).

-Also, there are now two directives for strings: use %s if the string is located in RAM, or %S if the string is located in flash.
+Also, there are now two nk_printf directives for strings: use %s if the string is located in RAM, or %S if the string is located in flash.

 For now, these chips are supported: